Andrew Susman: Career

 Susman served as CEO of Studio One Networks, where he built a network of over 2500 websites with partners including AOL, Yahoo!, NBC, CBS, FOX, ABC, and marketers including Procter & Gamble, Home Depot, American Express, Kellogg's, Ford, and the White House.
 On October 7, 2014, Susman's company, Studio One Networks was acquired.
 Prior to its acquisition, Studio One was cited by Procter & Gamble at the Federal Trade Commission as the gold standard in consumer transparency.

-Susman currently serves as Founding Chief Operating Officer of the Institute for Advertising Ethics and through New Value Associates, is involved with alternative projects and companies.
+Susman currently serves as President of the Institute for Advertising Ethics and through New Value Associates, is involved with alternative projects and companies.
 Susman also serves on the Advertising Educational Foundation Board of Directors, a unit of the Association of National Advertisers.
 Susman founded and served as co-chair of the Advertising Transparency & Trust Forum, a multilateral industry working group formed in a meeting at the United Nations on March 30, 2017, to restore transparency and trust in the industry.

 Susman previously served as an executive at Time Inc. New Media and Young & Rubicam.